-1. Certified Reference Materials

-Figure 15.3.1: Scatterplot Used for the Analysis of CRM Assay Results differences below 2 SD are ideal, while those between 2 SD and 3 SD are still acceptable but may prompt investigation if consistently obtained.
+Certified Reference Materials - The deviations of the assay results from the certified mean value are calculated in terms of the multiples of the certified standard deviation.
+Results with absolute differences below 2 SD are ideal, while those between 2 SD and 3 SD are still acceptable but may prompt investigation if consistently obtained.
 A fitted trend line, supported by visual inspection of the scatterplot, is used to detect for bias.
 Data is further sorted per CRM and similar analyses are made.
 As CRMs with low, medium, and high grades are used, the accuracy for all grade ranges can be evaluated.